Some of the best UK locations where you can camp and surf

 Treyarnon YHA – new wave of YHA hostels

 There’s camping, glamping, decent rooms and a barista.
-50 metres from the beach, this is the perfect spot for surfers with young kids looking for a family holiday who love the smell of surfing in the morning.
+50 metres from the beach, this is the perfect spot for surfers with young kids looking for a child-friendly holiday who love the smell of surfing in the morning.
 Close to the sheltered Harlyn Bay, a suntrap hiding on the otherside of the headline and escaping the prevailing winds.
 Padstow, Cornwall, PL28 8JR

 Surfer’s Paradise – Croyde’s capital city